100 Level Courses:

-Provides students with the opportunity to advance skills learned in Principles of Multimedia Production I. In this course students will be challenged to think beyond the basics and interject creativity into their video projects.
-By completion of this course students will be able to produce videos for broadcast.
+Provides students with the opportunity to advance skills learned in Principles of Multimedia Production I. In this course students will be challenged to think beyond the basics and inject creativity into their video projects.
+By completion of course students will be able to produce videos for broadcast.

 COMM 386: Web Communication.
 3 hours.